ojedaf/MERLIM/README.md

 - If type_task is **'reasoning'**, set name_data to **'rel_task_set_eval_curated_v3.pkl'** for **evaluating curated relationships**, or **'rel_task_set_eval_random_v3.pkl'** for **evaluating random relationships**.

 ## License
 The data used in this project is based on MS-COCO.
-Therefore, it is under the same license, CC by 4.0.
+Therefore, it is under the same license, [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).